-Our Science requires that we continue to advance OLCF's computational capability over the next decade on the roadmap to Exascale.
+Our Science requires that we continue to advance OLCF's computational capability over the next decade on the roadmap to Exascale and beyond.

 Since clock-rate scaling ended in 2003, HPC performance has been achieved through increased parallelism.
 Jaguar scaled to 300,000 cores.
+Titan has >560K.
 Titan and beyond deliver hierarchical parallelism with very powerful nodes.
 MPI plus thread level parallelism through OpenACC or OpenMP plus vectors